(The moral of the story? When Gina Carano does it, it’s awesome. When Paulo Filho does it, it’s terrible. / Photo courtesy of CombatLifestyle.com)

 Weigh-in date: 8/12/11

-Weight: 162.25, 7.25 pounds over limit; Browning’s opponent Jacob Clark also came in three pounds heavy for their lightweight bout.
+Weight: 162.25, 7.25 pounds over the lightweight limit; Browning’s opponent Jacob Clark also came in three pounds heavy for their bout.

 Punishment: MMA Fight Pit fined both fighters an undisclosed sum of money per pound over the 155-pound weight limit.

 Fight result: Browning tapped out due to strikes in the first round.